-Posera Ltd. and Mr. Kevin Mills entered into an employment agreement as of February 13, 2008 (the "Mills Employment Agreement"), which agreement was transferred to Posera-HDX Limited pursuant to the plan of arrangement.
+Posera Ltd. and Mr. Kevin Mills entered into an employment agreement as of February 13, 2008 (the "Mills Employment Agreement"), which agreement was transferred to PoseraLtd. pursuant to the plan of arrangement.
 Mr. Mills acts as the Chief Financial Officer for Posera for a three-year term.
 On November 11, 2010 Posera renewed Mr. Mills' employment agreement for another three-year term and thereafter renews automatically for successive periods of one year unless either party gives notice of its intention to terminate the Mills Employment Agreement.
 As compensation for his services, Mr. Mills receives an annual salary of \$149,600 per annum and is eligible for annual bonuses at the discretion of the Board.
 Mr. Mills is also entitled to participate in the Stock Option Plan and group insurance benefits.
 Mr. Mills is entitled to four weeks of vacation per year, as well as the reimbursement of certain expenses.
 Posera may terminate the Mills Employment Agreement for cause, or without cause upon providing Mr. Mills with a lump sum payment equal to 12 months' compensation.
-If Mr. Mills tenders his resignation within 60 days of a change of control of Posera, Mr. Mills is entitled to receive an amount equal to 12 months' compensations.
+If Mr. Mills tenders his resignation within 60 days of a change of control of Posera, Mr. Mills is entitled to receive an amount equal to 12 months' compensation, accrued and unpaid expenses and value of vacation pay or unused vacations.
 In addition, all outstanding options held by Mr. Mills will vest upon termination and will remain exercisable until their expiry date.

-2017 Stock Option Grants
+2018 Stock Option Grants

-The following table sets forth individual grants of options to purchase Common Shares to the Named Executive Officers during the fiscal year ended December 31, 2017.
+The following table sets forth individual grants of options to purchase Common Shares to the Named Executive Officers during the fiscal year ended December 31, 2018.
 All of the options granted had an exercise price equal to the market price of Common Shares on the date immediately preceding the date of the grant.